Pictorex Photographic Gallery & Print Studio

 The fully colour-managed print-studio is run by printmaker William Walker, who attended the fine-art digital-printing workshop at the Brooks Institute in the USA under the guidance of master printers Mac Holbert and John Paul Caponigro.

-During Solo Studios, Pictorex is hosting a group exhibition of the works of select resident photographers, including William and Mary Walker, Ad Goedhart, Rudolph Willemse, Maree Louw and Ivan Kirstein.
-Additionally, Ad Goedhart is operating a photographic portrait studio for visitors to capture their visit to the valley.
+During Solo Studios 2017, Pictorex hosted a group exhibition of the works of select resident photographers, including William and Mary Walker, Ad Goedhart, Rudolph Willemse, Maree Louw and Ivan Kirstein.
+Additionally, Ad Goedhart operated a photographic portrait studio for visitors to capture their visit to the valley.

 William Walker is a local Swartland landscape photographer.
 He is an expert in digital photographic printing.
 Prior to setting up in the Riebeek Valley, William attended a digital printing course at the Brooks Institute in Santa Babara, California.